Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

 \end{itemize}

-\paragraph{UDP Scan} UDP is simpler than TCP and does not provide the same variety of flag modification schemes as TCP does.
+\item{\textbf{UDP Scan:}} UDP is simpler than TCP and does not provide the same variety of flag modification schemes as TCP does.
 However, a UDP scan can still be used to scan open UDP ports that provide a running service.
 In a UDP scan, a response is typically received if the port is closed.
-Typical open services such as DNS, VPN, SNMP, NTP, etc.\ can be determined using UDP port scan ~\cite{lyon2009nmap}.
-In some cases, it is possible to detect versions of services and operating systems as well~\cite{lyon2009nmap}.
+Typical open services such as DNS, VPN, SNMP, NTP, etc.\ can be determined using UDP port scan~\cite{lyon2009nmap}.
+In some cases, it is possible to detect versions of services and operating systems as well~\cite{lyon2009nmap}. {\emph{Listing scanning} is another form of UDP scan that lists IP addresses and names by discovering hosts indirectly~\cite{NetworkS92:online}.
+The technique involves performing a reverse DNS resolution to determine hostnames.}

-Apart from the regular connection-oriented \emph{TCP Connect} scanning, all other techniques are somewhat stealthy and typically faster.
-Adversaries are continuously introducing new stealthy techniques to remain undetected in the network.
-Some of these techniques can bypass firewall rules and are able to avoid detection by IDS/IPS in the network~\cite{de1999review}.